Everything about priority

 The subsequent patent application must be filed:

-(The previous application may be for a patent or for the registration of a utility model or for a utility certificate.)
+(The previous application may be for a patent or for the registration of a utility model or for a utility certificate.)for the same invention

 There are some further formal requirements (e.g. filing a copy of the previous application), but your patent attorney will take care of those.